What Is a Perforated Eardrum?

 - Loud noises (acoustic trauma).
 Really loud noises, like an explosion or listening to loud music, can make sound waves that are strong enough to damage the eardrum.
 Loud noise also can cause temporary or permanent damage to the cochlea.

 - Head trauma.
 A direct blow to the ear or a severe head injury from something like a car accident can fracture (break) the skull bone and tear the eardrum.

 - Direct trauma to the pinna and outer ear canal.
 A slap on the ear with an open hand or other things that put pressure on the ear can tear the eardrum.

 - Ear infections.
 An infection of the middle ear or inner ear can cause pus or fluid to build up behind the eardrum.
-This can make the eardrum burst open.
+This can make the eardrum burst.

-- drainage from the ear that can be clear, pus-filled, or bloody
+- drainage from the ear that can be clear, pus-like, or bloody

 - hearing loss